Max Payne 2: The Fall of Max Payne: Awards

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Max Payne 2 for "Game of the Year", "Computer Game of the Year", "Computer Action/Adventure Game of the Year", "Console Action/Adventure Game of the Year", and "Outstanding Achievement in Character Performance - Male" for James McCaffrey's vocal portrayal of Max Payne.

 Remake

-In April 2022, Remedy announced that it is remaking Max Payne and Max Payne 2 on its Northlight game engine, with funding from Rockstar.
+In April 2022, Remedy announced that it is remaking Max Payne and Max Payne 2 on its Northlight Engine, with funding from Rockstar.
 The two remakes are set to be released as a compilation for PlayStation 5, Windows, and Xbox Series X/S.